-The Penn State Schuylkill Honors Program offers students the opportunity to enrich their education by taking honors courses, working closely with faculty on special projects as well as participating in honors-related extracurricular activities and service projects.
+The Penn State Schuylkill Honors Program offers students the opportunity to enrich their education by taking honors courses, working closely with faculty on special projects, and participating in honors-related extracurricular activities and service projects.

 Schreyer Scholars and Honors Program members are entitled to several benefits:

 - participation in the annual Honors Program recognition ceremony